Bruce Cockburn: 2010s

 Cockburn received Earth Day Canada's Outstanding Commitment to the Environment Award in 2010, and the Queen Elizabeth II Diamond Jubilee Medal in 2012.
 On November 19, 2012, he received the Lifetime Achievement Award of the Society of Composers, Authors and Music Publishers of Canada, at the 2012 SOCAN Awards in Toronto.
 On February 15, 2017, he received the People's Voice Award in Kansas City from Folk Alliance International.
 On September 23, 2017, Cockburn was inducted into the Canadian Songwriters Hall of Fame at a ceremony held at Massey Hall in Toronto.

+2020s

+On June 14, 2024, Cockburn received an Honorary Doctorate in Music from Wilfrid Laurier University.
+On July 12, 2025, the City of Winnipeg awarded him the Key to the City.